EliRavitz/find-the-treasure-frontend/README.md

 **Good to know:**

 Some technical drilldown
-1. We used Leaflet for geo location and map.
+1. I used Leaflet for geo location and map.
 Their technology calculate location by GPS and your IP address - in case GPS signal is not clear enough.
 As you know, IP address location tends to be not accurate enough, so if you experience any issue with your accurate location – it means you’re inside doors or your GPS is not turned on.